 Misha Thomas, M.Div., has been a TCI trainer since 1995; works internationally as an organizational training consultant, speaker, and group facilitator.
 Misha was a founding co-contributor and faculty/consultant for The Sanctuary Institute between 2005-2015.
 Jobs throughout his tenure in residential care include teacher/counselor, child behavior specialist, program manager, training director, and textbook question writer for The Princeton Review.
 Publications include contributions in Therapeutic Communities and a textbook article in Danish professional development book, Engelsk: Paedogogisk Assistant, “Caring for Children with Special Needs,” edited by Anne Brunstrom.

-Fiona Waites, Dip CommServ(CaseMgmt), CertIV TrngAssmnt is a Learning and Development professional, specialising in supporting staff and carers engaging with traumatised children, at risk families and mental health.
-She has worked with youth in a variety of out-of-home care and homeless shelter settings since early 2002.
-She has studied in the areas of psychology, adult learning and development with additional training in facilitation and community service management.
-Based in Brisbane, Australia, Fiona provides consultation and support across the country and works specifically within a leading provider of out of home care, housing services and aged care in Queensland.
-Fiona has particular interest in brain function, trauma, mental health and facilitation.
-She also has a passion for leadership, and is involved in running programs developing this within staff and chaplains professionally, and with young adults and adolescents within the community.
+Fiona Waites, Dip Governance, Dip CommServ(CaseMgmt), CertIV TrngAssmnt is a Child Protection and Learning and Development professional, specialising in supporting staff and carers engaging with traumatised children, at risk families and mental health.
+She has worked with youth in a variety of out-of-home care and homeless shelter settings since early 2002, with the majority of this time focussing on supporting children and families in the Child Protection sector.
+She has studied in the areas of psychology, adult learning and development with additional education in facilitation, governance and community service management.
+Based in Brisbane, Queensland, Fiona provides consultation and support across Australia and New Zealand through her full-time role with TACT, who support the TCI System in these countries on behalf of the RCCP.
+Fiona has particular interest in brain function, trauma, mental health, leadership and facilitation.